-Source: Urban Enterprise, 2021.
-Land use determined by property rating valuation.
+(Land use determined by property rating valuation.
 Some developments have been completed since land use data was provided.
-Other (excl. residential) includes non-private housing.
+Other, excluding residential, includes non-private housing.
+Urban Enterprise, 2023).

 Road and Docklands have building heights and employment densities that closely reflect the CBD.
 In this way, South Melbourne is clearly differentiated by its built form, yet also has comparable locational attributes with its neighbours.